The 2015 National Golf Club Challenge

 - To collectively raise as much money as possible for Help for Heroes.

-- Host a National Golf Club Competition for Golfers of all abilities to play in, giving them the opportunity to compete against other golfers on a national scale – concluding in crowning the winning golf club as the 2014 Help for Heroes National Golf Club Challenge Champions.
+- Host a National Golf Club Competition for Golfers of all abilities to play in, giving them the opportunity to compete against other golfers at a national level – concluding in crowning the winning golf club as the 2015 Help for Heroes National Golf Club Challenge Champions.

 How the Challenge Works

-The National Golf Club Challenge invites every Golf Club in the United Kingdom to fundraise for Help for Heroes and return their top 5 Stableford scores from both the Men’s and Ladies Sections from any event held during the Official Qualification period of May, June & July 2015.
-Fundraising can be done at any point in the lead up to and including the club's qualification event.
+The National Golf Club Challenge invites every Golf Club in the United Kingdom to fundraise for Help for Heroes and return their top 5 Stableford scores from both the Men's and Ladies Sections from any event held during the Official Qualification period of May, June & July 2015.
+Fundraising can be done at any point in the lead up to, on the day of the club's qualification event – and even all year round.

 Scores returned need to be in the Stableford format and even if a Golf Club has a pre-existing medal event over Qualification event these scores can be easily converted into Stableford format to allow participation.